 Innan vårt projekt blev som det är idag, var det bara jag som gick runt och erbjod mina bilder till dem som jag trodde jag kunde hjälpa till på något sätt.

 En av dessa familjer, och en av de första familjerna jag har fotat, i 2009, var Hasses och Idas fina familj.
-Idag är de kära vänner till mig, som jag är stolt att kalla vänner.
+Idag är de kära vänner till mig, som jag är windows key stolt att kalla vänner.
 Och ännu gladare är jag att säga att lilla Tuva lever idag, två år efter den ålder de trodde hon skulle kunna nå.
 Jag är säker att hon lever för att hon får den bästa medicin hon skulle kunna någonsin få: att ha den kärleksfulla glada positiva underbara familj hon har!

 Här lägger jag den blogposten jag skrev om dem när vi träffades i juni 2009: